tkomaris/tkomaris/README.md

 Machine Learning Engineer with a strong background in finance and data science, passionate about building AI solutions for real-world problems

-👩‍💻 About Me
+👩 About Me
-* 🔭 Currently working as a Machine Learning Engineer at BPCE, developing LLM-based solutions
-* 💼 Before working as an engineer, I was an investment analyst at venture capital fund
-* 🎓 I have university degrees in Computer Science, Data Science and Economics
-* 🌍 Based in Paris, France
+ 🔧 Currently working as a Machine Learning Engineer at BPCE, developing LLM-based solutions 💼 Before working as an engineer, I was an investment analyst at a venture capital fund 🎓 I have university degrees in Computer Science, Data Science and Economics 🌍 Based in Paris, France
-* 🗣️ Languages: English (fluent), French (upper-intermediate), Russian (native)
+ 🗣️ Languages: English (fluent), French (upper-intermediate), Russian (native)

 🎓 Education
-* Ecole 42 (Jan.
+ 👩‍💻 Ecole 42 (Jan.
 2021 - Sep.
-2025), Paris
+2025)
   * Master's in Computer Science
-  * Languages and technologies: C, C++, TypeScript, Docker, Kubernetes, Python
+  * Languages and technologies: C, C++, TypeScript, Docker, Kubernetes, Python 😎 ESCP (Sep.
-* ESCP (Sep.
 2022 - Dec.
-2022), Paris
+2022)
   * Option E program, GPA: 3.8 out of 4.0
   * Specialization: Entrepreneurship.
-Key courses: design thinking, pitching, human resources, finance
-* London School of Economics (2019-2023), London/Remote
+Key courses: design thinking, pitching, human resources, finance 👩‍🎓 London School of Economics (2019-2023)
   * Bachelor's in Data Science and Business Analytics Second Class Honours (Upper Division)
-  * Key courses: Economics, Advanced Statistics, Econometrics, Machine Learning, Business Analytics
-* Finacial University (Sep.
-2014 - May 2018), Moscow
+  * Key courses: Economics, Advanced Statistics, Econometrics, Machine Learning, Business Analytics 👩‍💼 Moscow Finacial University (Sep.
+2014 - May 2018)
   * Bachelor's in Economics, GPA: 4.7 out of 5.0
   * Specialization: banking and financial markets